front-commerce/developers.front-commerce.com/source/docs/appendices/troubleshooting.md

 The provider must then be [registered in your application](/docs/advanced/server/configurations.html#Register-a-configuration-provider) as any other one.

+## My images are not loading properly

+> There is an error when I try to display an image through Front-Commerce's proxy.

+1. Is your Magento endpoint correctly configured?
+A common error is having an URL with `http` instead of `https`.
+2. Is your image size properly defined?
+There is a validation step that should trigger some logs in your server if it is not defined properly.
+3. Is the size of your image preset (in `src/config/images.js`) an odd number?
+Since by default the images are resized in a 0.5 size, odd numbers can't be used in `width` or `height`.
+Please change it to an adjacent pair number.

 ## Another issue?

 Please contact our support or open an issue describing the encountered problem along with your environment using `npx envinfo --system --binaries`